FEATURED MEDICAL STUDIES

 Review – IgG & inflammation

-• IgG often coexists with gut inflammation + barrier issues.
+IgG often coexists with gut inflammation and barrier issues.

-• Supports symptom links described in our pages on fatigue and hidden ingredients.
+Why it matters: Supports symptom links with fatigue and hidden ingredients.

 Nutrition